Dynamics of Two Species with Density-Dependent Interactions in a Mutualistic Context

-These assumptions directly influence the properties of the vector field.
 One characteristic of equilibrium points is their index, which describes the local behavior of the flow in their neighborhood.
 The index helps determine whether an equilibrium point acts as an attractive, a repulsive, or a saddle point, and reveals how trajectories interact with the point (see \cite{perko2013differential} and Appendix \ref{appendix:Index} for more details).
 In particular, for systems satisfying \ref{hyp:one} to \ref{hyp:four} on $f$ and $g$, the indices of equilibrium points in the positive quadrant exhibit a regular alternation along the isoclines.
 This result is formalized in the following theorem:

 \begin{thm} Let a dynamical system in $\R_+ \times \R_+$ be described by \eqref{eq:init}, with functions $f$ and $g$ satisfying hypotheses \ref{hyp:one} to \ref{hyp:four}.
 Then, in the positive quadrant, the equilibrium points of the system alternate along the isoclines between having an index of $+1$ and an index of $-1$. \end{thm}